Eating Well When You’re Stressed AF: Tips and Strategies to Make Life Easier

 Here’s how good nutrition can be your foundation during times of intense stress:

-Simple Ways to Make Good Nutrition Possible
+Simple Ways to Make Good Nutrition Possible for Busy Professionals

 When you're under extreme stress, the idea of making balanced meals and shopping for fresh ingredients may feel exhausting or overwhelming.
 Even the thought of cooking can feel like a task too big to handle.